They aren’t “dead” per se.

 Maybe it’s a free report.
 Maybe it’s a free how-to guide.
 Maybe it’s a free pass to sign-up for an e-class you conduct.

-It doesn’t matter what it is as long as it’s something that’s of real interest and value to your target market that teaches them about a topic they are interested in, shows them how to do something, or helps them overcome some kind of challenge, obstacle or problem.
+It doesn’t matter what it is as long as it is something that’s of real interest and value to your target market that teaches them about a topic they are interested in, shows them how to do something, or helps them overcome some kind of challenge, obstacle, or problem.

 And then of course, you want to make sure your hand-out is branded and includes a call-to-action at the end that gets them over to your website.